 However, it was the invention of the PlayStation that really saw the potential of indoor golf albeit using a ‘controller’ rather than an actual golf club.

-At the moment, there are lots of different ‘Sims’ on the market including Trackman, Golfzon and probably the most well known, GC2 launch monitor.
-The latter, being preferred by CityGolf.
+At the moment, there are lots of different ‘Sims’ on the market including Trackman, Golfzon, and probably the most well-known, GC2 launch monitor.
+The latter is preferred by CityGolf.

 This industry-leading technology that redefined performance analysis outdoors has also proven to be a game changer for indoor simulation.